BioPhoton/Reactive-Architecture-and-UX-Patterns_Angular/projects/combining-streams/src/lib/exercises/comparison/docs/comparison.exercise.md

   }
 ```

-They are already subscribed to and will forward the with of our click container, and the other Observable logs the  the click position.
+They are already subscribed to and will forward them with our click container, and the other Observable logs the click position.

 A small helper function `getSideOfClick` is provided.